karansikka1/Foodx/README.md

 * Noisy Data: Since the training images are crawled from the web, they often include images of raw ingredients or processed and packaged food items.
 This is refered to as cross-domain noise.
 Further, due to the fine-grained nature of food-categories, a training image may either be incorrectly labeled into a visually similar class or be annotated with with a single label despite having multiple food items.

 This competition is part of the fine-grained visual-categorization workshop ([FGVC5 workshop](https://sites.google.com/view/fgvc5/home)) at [CVPR 2018](http://cvpr2018.thecvf.com/).
 Individuals/teams with top submissions will present their work as a poster at the FGVC5 workshop.
-We are offering cash-prizes to the top three entries.
+We are offering cash-prizes to the top three entries (sponsored by SRI International).

-1st: $500
+1st prize: $500

-2st: $300
+2nd prize: $300

-3st: $200
+3rd prize: $200

 ## Updates
 4/25/18: The Github page for the challenge is online